Brokholes History, Family Crest & Coats of Arms

 Early History of the Brokholes family

-Another 161 words (12 lines of text) covering the years 130 and 1300 are included under the topic Early Brokholes History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Brokholes research.
+Another 81 words (6 lines of text) covering the years 130 and 1300 are included under the topic Early Brokholes History in all our PDF Extended History products and printed products wherever possible.

 Brokholes Spelling Variations

 Brokholes has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Spelling variants included: Brockholles, Brockholes, Brockholle, Brockhole and many more.

 Early Notables of the Brokholes family (pre 1700)